 SaaS Marketers Look for Long-term Customers

 Most SaaS businesses run on a subscription model.
-Because of that, it’s crucial for your SaaS marketing strategy to be targeted at companies that are interested in long-term solutions.
+Because of that, it’s crucial for your SaaS marketing workflow to be targeted at companies that are interested in long-term solutions.
 This is unlike other industries (mainly in B2C) that focus on making a once-off sale.

 The SaaS Customer Journey is Complex

 Unlike other industries with short sales cycles, the SaaS customer journey can be as long as 18 months for enterprise deals.
 And it’s not guaranteed that the customer journey will result in a sale.

 The complexity of the SaaS customer journey makes it essential that you design a marketing strategy that shortens the journey.
 It must do so without being too pushy or overloading the prospect with too much information.